slightlynybbled/libmathq15/readme.md

 # Testing #

- I am utilizing ceedling with unity for test testing.
+ I am utilizing ceedling with unity for testing basic correctness of the code.
 I have included all tests and test configuration under '/test/mingw-test/'.

  I have setup the project.yml file so that the paths are relative.
 To use this test file, you will have to have ruby installed and added to your environment variables/paths.
 You will also need some form of gcc and to have the environment variable/paths set up for that as well.

+ It would be great to have the correctness test cases automated on the target simulator or target processor, and I may get to this at some point in the future.
+If you are so inclined, the source it here!

 ## Test Case Status ##